cmuller84/family-ops-dashboard/README.md

 - Show exactly which variables need to be added to your CSS file
 - Integrate seamlessly with your development workflow

-This prevents runtime CSS issues where Tailwind classes reference undefined CSS variables.
+This prevents runtime CSS issues where Tailwind classes reference undefined CSS variables.# Redeployed with secure environment variables Sun Sep 14 08:10:38 EDT 2025